GeunhwaJeong/haneul-new/nre/haneul_for_node_operators.md

 ### Updating On-chain Metadata

+You can leverage [Validator Tool](validator_tool.md) to perform majority of the following tasks.

 An active/pending validator can update its on-chain metadata by submitting a transaction.
 Some metadata changes take effect immediately, including:
 * name
 * description